-We do not count duplicate download requests from an identifiable unique session (defined below) in specified time-based rolling window.
-Any duplicate downloads inside the rolling window will increase the rolling window.
+We do not count duplicate download requests from an identifiable unique session (defined below) in a 24 hour UTC window (from UTC midnight to midnight).
+Multiple downloads inside the deduplication window will only be counted once.

-Due to the limited listener identifiers available from podcast apps, we use the following data to identify unique sessions at best effort:
+Due to the limited listener identifiers available from podcast apps, we combine and hash the following data to identify unique sessions at best effort: